-Three prerequisites to winning the confidence of "Newcomers"
+Three ways to win the entire confidence of "Newcomers"

 1) The ex-problem drinker (addict); 2) who has found this solution (12 Steps); 3) who is properly armed with facts about them self (3), can generally win the entire confidence of another alcoholic (addict) in a few hours.
 Until such an understanding is reached, little or nothing can be accomplished.
 (A.A.
 Big Book, 4th ed. p.
 18-19)